NandhiniKarvendhan/PacMen/README.md

 ## Roadmap of future improvements:

-Changing pacmen face when the direction.
+Changing the pacmen face when pacmen hits the edge of the screen.

 ## License information: